scientific-python/executable-tutorials/index.md

 # Executable Tutorials

-This is meant to demonstrate how to deploy tutorial materials.
+This is meant to demonstrate by example how to deploy tutorial materials.
 The examples show common patterns including runnable code, plots, exercises with solutions, etc.

 ## How to Run The Code